 Before joining the University of Washington, Mudrazija was a principal research associate at the Urban Institute and an adjunct professor at Georgetown University.
 Previously, he was a postdoctoral scholar at the Edward R. Roybal Institute on Aging at the University of Southern California.
 He also worked as a junior analyst in the research department of the Croatian National Bank; a trainee in the social protection unit of the European Commission's Directorate-General for Employment, Social Affairs, and Inclusion; and a graduate research intern in the Center on Budget and Policy Priorities.

-Mudrazija holds a bachelor's degree in economics from the University of Zagreb, a master's degree in public policy from Georgetown University, and a doctorate in public policy from The University of Texas at Austin.
+Mudrazija holds a bachelor’s degree in economics from the University of Zagreb, a master’s degree in public policy from Georgetown University, and a doctoral degree in public policy from the University of Texas at Austin.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.